Recover

 First the key.conf and dest.conf files are copied to an empty directory named bs on the VM, then the recover command is used to recover the backup database from Backblaze B2.
 The -n option prevents downloading arc files because they would require 50GB of space and this small single-CPU VM only has about 10GB of space available.

-At each step of the database recovery, files are verified with cryptographic hashes, and after the database is reconstructed, a final checksum is verified.
+At each step of the database recovery, files are verified with cryptographic signatures, and after the database is reconstructed, a final signature is verified.
 An integrity check verifies that the rebuilt database passes consistency checks.

 The download and reconstruction takes about 30 seconds and the database consistency check takes about 90 seconds.
 The cache size limit is then set to 0 because this VM has very limited disk space.